 Torrance Motorcycle Accident Lawyer

-Statistically, motorcycle-on-vehicle wrecks are thirty times deadlier than vehicle-on-vehicle collisions.
+Statistically, motorcycle-on-vehicle accidents are thirty times deadlier than vehicle-on-vehicle crashes.
 The deceased person is almost always the motorcycle rider.
 These riders have basically no protection against oncoming cars.
 So, they often suffer serious injuries, some that are fatal.

-Our team can make a difference for your family as well, but only if you contact us straight away so we can start building a damages claim.
+Our legal team can make a difference for your family as well, but only if you contact us straight away so we can start building a damages claim.
 Connect with us at (310) 478-5090 and get a free case evaluation.

 - Every motorcycle accident lawyer at Soofer Law Group firm will fight to protect the best interests and financial well-being of our clients.

 - Ramin Soofer, the founding attorney, he has a proven track record achieving a favorable financial income for his Torrance injured clients since 1993.